-The following table reconciles the net amount of derivative assets and liabilities (excluding embedded derivatives) subject to master netting arrangements after the offsetting of collateral.
+The Company presents derivatives subject to master netting arrangements as a gross asset or liability and gross of collateral.
+The following table presents the amount of derivative assets and liabilities (excluding embedded derivatives) subject to master netting arrangements.
 Gross amounts include income or expense accruals.
 Gross amounts offset include cash collateral received or pledged limited to the gross fair value of recognized derivative assets or liabilities, net of accruals.
 Excess cash collateral received or pledged is not included in the tables due to the foregoing limitation.
 Gross amounts not offset include asset collateral received or pledged limited to the gross fair value of recognized derivative assets and liabilities.

-Gross Amounts of Gross Amounts
+Gross Amounts

-Recognized Gross Amounts Not Offset -
+Gross Amounts Gross Amounts Not Offset -

-Assets/Liabilities (1) Offset (2) Net Amounts Collateral (2) Net Amounts
+Recognized (1) Offset (2) Net Amounts Collateral (2) Net Amounts

 (In Millions)

+December 31, 2024:

+Derivative assets \$2,948 (\$2,724) \$224 (\$224) \$-

+Derivative liabilities 1,354 (503) 851 (851)

 December 31, 2023:

 Derivative assets \$1,988 (\$1,944) \$44 (\$44) \$-

 Derivative liabilities 1,147 (428) 719 (719)

-December 31, 2022:

-Derivative assets \$577 (\$577) \$- \$-

-Derivative liabilities 1,661 (719) 942 (\$942)

-(1) As of December 31, 2023 and 2022, derivative assets include expense accruals of \$312 million and \$91 million, respectively, and derivative liabilities include expense accruals of \$96 million and \$394 million, respectively.
+(1) As of December 31, 2024 and 2023, derivative assets include expense accruals of \$140 million and \$312 million, respectively, and derivative liabilities include expense accruals of \$59 million and \$96 million, respectively.